robvanderleek/create-issue-branch/README.md

 ## Uninstall

 Uninstall the App by navigating to: `Settings > Applications > Installed GitHub Apps > Create Issue Branch > Configure`.
 At the bottom of that page there's a button to uninstall the Create Issue Branch app.

 You can also use [this link](https://github.com/settings/installations/7740930) to navigate to the configuration page mentioned above.

 # Usage

-This app can support your development workflow in two ways (modes): auto and chatops.
+This app can support your development workflow in three ways (modes): auto, immediate, and chatops.

 In "auto" mode the typical development workflow is: